jack-arms/obsidian-habit-dashboard/README.md

 For each habit, see when you last did it, a progress calendar, and optionally how on track you are with a set goal.

 The plugin takes data from [properties/frontmatter](https://help.obsidian.md/properties) on daily notes so it's fully compatible with any other plugins, Dataview queries, or any other tool that interacts with your Obsidian vault.
-The only data stored is the habits you want to track and settings specific to using the plugin.
+The only data stored by the plugin is the habits you want to track and settings specific to using the plugin.

 ## How to use